ngjunsiang/laymansguide-src/season7/issue091/issue091.md

 **Next issue:** [LMG S8] Issue 92: All about apps

 I’ve spent a whole season talking about data ([Season 4, Issue 40](https://buttondown.email/laymansguide/archive/lmg-s4-issue-40-bits-and-bytes/) to [Issue 52](https://buttondown.email/laymansguide/archive/lmg-s4-issue-52-pdfs-part-2-text-and-images/)), then detoured to talking about computers, and the internet, and now back to databases.
-I think that’s plenty of foundation of finally move on to something more familiar: apps.
+I think that’s plenty of foundation to finally move on to something more familiar: apps.

 What exactly are apps and what do they do?
 What are they like under the surface?
 What makes them tick?

 This and more in Season 8 ... which will start after a two-week hiatus.
-It has been really fun putting finger to keyboard and watching everythign come together, but I noticed the quality of recent issues has been sliding more than I’d like.
-I’m going to take a littel break to reconsolidate, recpuerate, and think about the next couple of seasons.
+It has been really fun putting finger to keyboard and watching everything come together, but I noticed the quality of recent issues has been sliding more than I’d like.
+I’m going to take a little break to reconsolidate, recuperate, and think about the next couple of seasons.

 See you next issue!